-Lori will be the first openly LGBTQ mayor of one of the three largest American cities!
+Lori will be the first openly LGBTQ mayor of one of America's three largest cities

 Lori Lightfoot is running for Mayor of Chicago.